DhanunjayVemu/pwn.college-Dhanunjay/mod4-Digesting_documentation/ch31-Searching_for_manuals.md

-# Module Name
+# Digesting documents

-## Challenge Name
+## Searching_for_manuals
-Add challenge description here
+To search for the required manual in a manual.

 ### Solve
 **Flag:** `pwn.college{wA06ONkTvgz9sDGu4GSEX3EkGLm.QX2EDO0wiNwIzNzEzW}`